emmanuelotabil/vinterns2021/README.md

 **SKILLS and INTERESTS**

-* Item Python Programming
+* Python Programming

-* Item Cyber Security
+* Cyber Security

-Cloud Computing
+* Cloud Computing

-Web Development
+* Web Development

-Mathematics & Problem Solving
+* Mathematics & Problem Solving

-Quote: The only 'Right' angle in life is the 'try' angle 🔺 Feel free to connect with me:  LinkedIn  or  WhatsApp
+Quote: The only 'Right' angle in life is the 'try' angle 🔺

+Feel free to connect with me:  LinkedIn  or  WhatsApp